BrusselsTogether/website/pages/faq/index.md

 title: FAQ
 ---

+## Who are you?

+We are simple citizens who want to do their part to make Brussels a great city to live, to work, to have fun for everyone.

 ## What's your goal?

 Our goal is to make it easy for everyone to play their part to make Brussels a great city to live and work.